Bees

 Bee eggs are tiny and whitish.
 A limbless larva emerges from the eggs which goes through different molts until finally becoming a chrysalis, completing the circuit of a complete metamorphosis until emerging as an adult.

-You may be interested: Wild Animals
+You may be interested: Tlacuache

 Social differentiation occurs from the larval stage: somehow the bees know which larvae will be queen bees and which will simply be workers.
 Thus, a new queen only emerges to found a new swarm, taking some of the workers with her, or to replace a deceased queen bee.